Chronograph of 354: Contents

 Furius Dionysius Filocalus was the leading scribe or calligrapher of the period, and possibly also executed the original miniatures.
 His name is on the dedication page.
 He was also a Christian, living in a moment that lay on the cusp between a pagan and a Christian Roman Empire.

 The Chronography, like all Roman calendars, is as much an almanac as a calendar; it includes various texts and lists, including elegant allegorical depictions of the months.
-It also includes the important Liberian Catalogue, a list of Popes, and the Calendar of Filocalus or Philocalus, also known as the Philocalian Calendar, from which copies of eleven miniatures survive.
+It also includes the important Liberian Catalogue, a list of popes, and the Calendar of Filocalus, from which copies of eleven miniatures survive.
 Among other information, it contains the earliest reference to Christmas (see Part 12 below) and the dates of Roman Games, with their number of chariot-races.

 The contents are as follows (from the Barberini Ms. unless stated).
 All surviving miniatures are full-page, often combined with some text in various ways: